zaxhutchinson/MAIA/README.md

 * version_history.md: Exactly what it sounds like.
 * views.md: Breakdown of *views* which are the dictionary-based way information is fed to AI scripts from the simulation.

+## Contributors
+* Zachary Hutchinson - University of Maine - <zachary.s.hutchinson@maine.edu> - ACTIVE

+If you would like to contribute to this project, or simply have a comment or criticism, send an email to one of the *ACTIVE* contributors.